casper-network/docs-archive/workflow/delegate.rst

 Confirming the Delegation
 ~~~~~~~~~~~~~~~~~~~~~~~~~

+A Casper network maintains an ``Auction`` where validators can ``Bid`` on slots to be part of the active validator set.
+Delegation rewards are only earned for a validator who has won the auction and is part of the set.
+Thus to ensure the delegated tokens can earn rewards we must first check:

+1. Our delegation is part of the ``Bid`` to the ``Auction``
+2. The validator is part of the active validator set

-Once the deploy has been executed, we can query for Auction information to confirm our delegation.
+Once the deploy has been executed, we can query the ``Auction`` for information to confirm our delegation.
 We can use the Casper command line client to create an RPC request to query the auction.

 Below is an example of querying: